NKI-GCF/XenofilteR/README.md

 ## Changes and additions we are currently working on
 ##
+- [ ] Improve the vignette
+- [ ] Make Xenofilter more efficient by only reading the sequence reads that map to graft and host
-- [ ] Making XenofilteR into an R-package
+- [x] Making XenofilteR into an R-package
 - [x] Initial loop running the basic function of XenofilteR